-- Preheat oven to 375F and line two large baking sheets with parchment paper, or silicone mat.
+- Preheat oven to 375ºF and line two large baking sheets with parchment paper, or silicone mat.
 Set aside.

-- In a small bowl, mix together your cinnamon and sugar until combined, set aside for later.
+- In a small bowl, mix together ground cinnamon and sugar until combined; set aside for later.

-- In a medium bowl, combine whole wheat white flour, cream of tartar, baking soda, and salt.
-Mix with whisk until evenly distributed and set aside.
+- In a medium bowl, combine whole wheat white flour, cream of tartar, baking soda, and salt; set aside.

 - With mixer running, slowly add flour mixture to wet ingredients and combine until dough comes together.
 Dough should be soft, but not too sticky.

 - Using a rounded tablespoon, scoop dough balls and roll between the palms of your hand to make an even ball.
-Roll dough balls into cinnamon sugar mixture, and place on prepared cookie sheets, leaving room to spread.
+Roll dough balls into cinnamon sugar mixture, and place on prepared cookie sheets, about 2″ apart, leaving room to spread.